mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/trigger-microflow-from-menu-item.md

 ---
 title: "Triggering a Microflow From a Menu Item"
 url: /refguide/triggering-microflow-from-menu-item/
-weight: 30
+weight: 2
 description: "Describes how to create a simple microflow that will define the logic of your application."
 tags: ["Studio Pro", "microflow", "create microflow", "menu item"]
 ---

 ## 1 Introduction

-Mendix uses visual models called microflows to define the logic of your application.
+Mendix uses visual models called [microflows](/refguide/microflows/) to define the logic of your application.
 Microflows are visual ways of expressing what traditionally would be written in code.
-This how-to explains how you can create a very simple "Hello World" microflow.
+This document explains how you can create a very simple "Hello World" microflow and trigger it from a [menu item](/refguide/menu/#menu-item).

-This how-to will teach you how to do the following:
+This document will teach you how to do the following:

 * Create a menu item
 * Create and edit a microflow

-## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:

-* Familiarize yourself with microflow terms.
-For more information, see [Microflows](/refguide/microflows/).

 ## 2 Creating a Menu Item {#creating-menu-item}

-You will create a menu item that will trigger a microflow and show the **Hello World** message to the end-users.
+You will create a menu item that triggers a microflow and shows the **Hello World** message to the end-users.

 Microflows can be triggered in many different ways.
-For this how-to, you will use a menu item to trigger the new microflow.
+In this document, you will learn to use a menu item to trigger a microflow.

 To create a menu item, follow these steps: